Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Dan Eisner's Rate Prediction

-That's not good news — though a silver lining news could be faster (and deeper) prime rate cuts from the BoC.
+That's not good news — though a silver lining could be faster (and deeper) prime rate cuts from the BoC.

 • Compared to last September 2021, the CPI rose 12.7%

-• Rent today is +21.0% costlier nationally
+• Rent was +21.0% costlier nationally

 Weakening Canadian labour market.